 - "Old Mother Reagan" by Violent Femmes (0:38).

 - "Lily of the Valley" by Queen.
 1 minute and 43 seconds of pure epicness.
-"Dear Friends" and "Lazing on a Sunday Afternoon" also fit into this trope.
-Coincidentally, all 3 were written by Freddie Mercury.
+"Dear Friends", "Lazing on a Sunday Afternoon" and "Nevermore" also fit into this trope.
+Coincidentally, all four were written by Freddie Mercury, but Brian May and Roger Taylor have their own examples in "Procession" and "Modern Times Rock and Roll" respectively.

 - Coldplay have "Parachutes" (0:46) and "Postcards from Far Away" (0:48).
 Their album Mylo Xyloto adds 3 mood-setting pieces: the title track, "M.M.I.X" and "A Hopeful Transmission".